ib565/OncoGraph/voice_agent/voice_plan.md

 1. **Fast-Path Query Engine** (Stages 1-5): A specialized tool that classifies natural language queries, extracts entities, matches to pre-written Cypher templates, executes queries against Neo4j, and returns structured JSON payloads optimized for voice output.

 2. **Conversational Agent** (Stage 6+): A Gemini Flash-powered conversational agent that handles greetings, clarifications, and natural language generation, calling the fast-path tool when graph queries are needed.
+Integrated with the existing OncoGraph web frontend (Stage 7) and deployed to LiveKit Cloud (Stage 8).

 The system is designed for low latency (<2 seconds for template-matched queries) and voice-friendly responses (1-3 sentences, top N items, natural phrasing).